-Since desert dust transported by the wind is known to carry nutrients and trace metals that are essential for photosynthesis, dust has the potential to act as a fertiliser for marine phytoplankton in regions of the global ocean that are nutrient-depleted, with possible implications for marine biogeochemistry and atmospheric CO2.
-To investigate this issue, we are preparing a coccolithophore batch-culture in which we will use dust samples collected from the Saharan desert pre-adjusted to resemble dust that is naturally deposited in the ocean and leached in acidified ‘artificial rainwater’ (H2SO4) for mimicking acid cloud processing.
+As desert dust transported by the wind carries nutrients and trace metals that are essential for photosynthesis, dust has the potential to act as a fertiliser for marine phytoplankton to grow in regions of the global ocean that are nutrient-depleted.
+This as the potential of influencing marine biogeochemistry and atmospheric CO2 concentrations.
+Such may be particularly the case when considering coccolithophores, since they interact with the carbon cycle in three distinct ways: as a CO2 sink (via photosynthesis), as a CO2 source (via calcification), and as a mineral ballast fot the export of CO2 from the surface down to the deep ocean.
+To investigate the potential of dust as a nutrient fertiliser, we are preparing a coccolithophore batch-culture in which we will introduce dust that has been collected from the Saharan desert.
+The dust will be pre-adjusted to resemble dust that is naturally deposited in the open ocean and leached in acid conditions (H2SO4 and HNO3) for mimicking acid cloud chemical processing.
+Finally, we will dilute this acidified dusty-solution for mimicking Wet Dust Deposition, via precipitation.
 Our experiment is inspired in an incubation led by Laura Korte on board RRV James Cook, during our last transatlantic expedition (March/April 2016).